-2018 Long-Term Incentive Awards Achievements
+2018 Long-Term Incentive Awards Achievements Table

-In 2018, the Compensation Committee granted PSUs to the Named Executive Officers allocated among five separate awards that only vest upon the achievement of certain commercial, clinical development and pipeline expansion performance targets.
+In 2018, the Compensation Committee granted PSUs to Named Executive Officers allocated among five separate awards that only vest upon the achievement of certain commercial, clinical development and pipeline expansion performance targets.
+The Compensation Committee selected these performance targets because they represented the critical business objectives for which the Named Executive Officers are responsible, thereby linking executive compensation with continued long-term success for the company.